-Francheska’s Enrollment Advisor, Robert Krout, describes her as determined and passionate.
-“Francheska is my youngest student, and yet, she has taken on more responsibility than most of my graduate-level students.
+Francheska’s Admissions Counselor described her as determined and passionate.
+“Francheska was my youngest student, and yet, she took on more responsibility than most of my graduate-level students.
 I explained to her that, because of her age, in order to qualify for admission she would be required to write a one-page essay.
 When I read her Under-22 Appeal Essay, I honestly began to tear up.
 Needless to say, the appeal was approved.
-She is a brilliant student with a heart of gold, and I’m truly honored to have played a part in her success.”
+She was a brilliant student with a heart of gold, and I’m truly honored to have played a part in her success.”

 Obtaining a college degree is nowhere near the end goal for Francheska.
-After graduation, she would like to join her husband as a member of the United States military.
-She will apply for Air Force Officer Training School, and, upon graduation, will become an Active Duty officer and simultaneously pursue a Juris Doctorate.
-Ultimately, she would like to move into the JAG sector of the Air Force.
+When we spoke to her, she wanted to join her husband as a member of the United States military after she graduated.
+Here goal was to apply for Air Force Officer Training School, and, upon graduation, become an Active Duty officer and simultaneously pursue a Juris Doctorate to ultimately move into the JAG sector of the Air Force.
 “My life experiences have taught me that it does not matter where you are from or what is around you, but what type of person you are and how much determination you have to succeed.”